 Published On , 7 May 2018 By TOI

-Ask any financial advisor or planner about Tax Saving financial products, the chances are very high that he/she will recommend an SIP linked savings scheme (ELSS) as his/her top choice for investors with some amount of risk-taking ability.
+Ask any financial advisor or planner about Tax Saving financial products, the chances are very high that he/she will recommend an Equity linked savings scheme (ELSS) as his/her top choice for investors with some amount of risk-taking ability.
 According to financial advisors and planners, there are several reasons for an investor to opt for ELSS over other similar Tax Saving financial products.

 For one, ELSS come with a three-year lock-in clause, meaning an investor investing in an ELSS has to stay invested in the fund for at least three years to claim the full tax benefits.
 However, in comparison, PPFs, another Tax Saving instrument that could be compared with ELSS, has a lock-in of seven years after which any limited withdrawal is allowed.
 Pre-mature withdrawal is not allowed if one invests in Tax Saving bank fixed deposits.
 A similar clause applies to life insurance policies although one could avail of some loans against policies.
 Investments in National Pension Scheme (NPS) are also locked-in till maturity, that is only after the investor turns 58 years.
 Going by the low lock-in period, financial advisor or planner select ELSS as the preferred investment product, provided the investor has the risk-taking ability to invest in such funds.